A Training-free Method for LLM Text Attribution: Experiments

 \subsection{Robustness experiments}

-\textbf{Setup, Datasets \& Metrics.} In our theoretical results, we assumed white-box access to the generator models.
-In this section, we empirically evaluate the robustness of the statistical test in Proposition~\ref{thm:statstest} under the black-box setting.
-As in section~\ref{whiteboxnumerical}, we consider human text as representing the null hypothesis and text generated by a language model as representing the alternative hypothesis.
-We do not have access to the specific model that generated the text in the alternative set.

-Instead, we leverage a standard assumption in the literature that language models are more similar to each other than to human text to design our test (e.g., see section 4 in \citealp{pillutla2021mauve}).
+Here, we extend our study beyond the scope of our theory by evaluating our test when we lack access to the true generating model and when texts are modified by adversarial post-editing.
+We therefore treat this section as an empirical robustness study.
+In Proposition \ref{thm:statstest}, we assumed white-box access to the generator models.
+In this section, we empirically evaluate the robustness of our statistical test in Proposition~\ref{thm:statstest} when we do not have access to the model that generated the text.
+As in section~\ref{whiteboxnumerical}, we consider human text to represent the null and text generated by a language model to represent the alternative.
+We do not have access to the model that generated the text in the alternative set.
+Instead, we leverage a standard assumption in the literature (e.g., see section 4 in \citealp{pillutla2021mauve}) that language models are more similar to each other than to human text to design our test.
 In the context of Proposition~\ref{thm:statstest}, this implies that the cross-entropy between human text and a language model is higher than the cross-entropy between two language models.
 We use the scoring model \texttt{tiiuae/falcon-rw-1B} to compute the log-perplexity and average entropy of text samples, and then apply the test as defined in Proposition~\ref{thm:statstest}.
-This evaluation setup is consistent with prior work on black-box detection (e.g., \citealp{mitchell2023detectgpt,dugan2024raid}).
-Following \cite{dugan2024raid}, we use TPR at 5\% FPR as our evaluation metric.
+This evaluation setup is consistent with prior work on black-box detection (e.g., \citealp{mitchell2023detectgpt,dugan2024raid})\footnote{This premise is used explicitly by \citep{pmlr-v235-hans24a,mitchell2023detectgpt} and is consistent with recent comparative studies on matched English news settings reporting that differences among LLM outputs are typically smaller than the differences between LLM and human writing \citep{zamaraeva-etal-2025-comparing,munoz-ortiz-etal-2024-contrasting}.
+There are few conditions where this observation may not hold; for example, in New York Times--style news, humans and LLMs can look very similar on some basic word-form patterns, which can reduce the gap depending on what is being measured, even though broader grammatical measures still show LLMs clustering more tightly \citep{zamaraeva-etal-2025-comparing}.}.
+Following \cite{dugan2024raid}, we use TPR at 5$\%$ FPR as our evaluation metric.